Jordon-L/website-deisign-3d-printing-service/README.md

 A website for a 3d printing service.

-This was created using Midjourney to generate a website design and then implemented in HTML, CSS and JavaScript.
+This was created using Midjourney to generate a website design and then built using HTML, CSS and JavaScript.